aabuyazid/aabuyazid.github.io/_projects/trashcan.md

 - Raspberry Pi to control the wearable device.
 - A laptop that receives frames from the D435, processes the images, and sends the angle and distance from the camera to the detected trashcan.
-- Machine learning library Gluon to create a transfer learning model
+- Machine learning library PyTorch to create a transfer learning model
 - ADE20K segmentation dataset to obtain the proper dataset by converting segmented images of trashcans to a trashcan detection dataset through image processing techniques (e.g. connected components).